sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 Running around a new country one of the first things you might notice is powering your devices can be tricky.
 Plugs are different, voltages are different, and you may not have the right adapters.
 A good [travel battery can help](http://www.amazon.com/Anker-9600mAh-Portable-External-Technology/dp/B00DMWV3EU/ref=sr_1_4?ie=UTF8&qid=1436634357&sr=8-4&keywords=battery+anker), but at some point you'll be hunting for an outlet to grab a charge.

 ### <i class="fa fa-wifi"></i> Network
 Home is where the wifi is, but when you're traveling you have to take what you can get.
 You have to balance security with the need to connect.
-Random coffeeshop/airplane/hotel wifi all are viable pipes, but under who's control?
+Random coffeeshop/airplane/hotel wifi are all viable pipes, but under who's control?

 ### <i class="fa fa-bicycle"></i> Movement

-You're in an [exotic](http://www.lonelyplanet.com/montenegro/bay-of-kotor) (or maybe not so exotic) place and you want to get out and see it.
+You're in an [exotic](http://www.lonelyplanet.com/montenegro/bay-of-kotor) (or maybe [not so exotic](http://toledo.oh.gov/)) place and you want to get out and see it.
 Go out to dinner, site seeing, etc. You'll want the freedom to do that, and you can limit yourself by how much you feel the need to carry.

 ## <i class="fa fa-angle-right"></i> The Threat

 The first question for security should always be "What is the threat?".
-If you're basing your security stance in any regard on anything but practical threats then it's just FUD.
-While we exhagerate threats often in this case their seems to be plenty of concerns.
+If you're basing your security stance on anything but practical threats then it's just FUD.
+While people exhagerate threats often in this case their seems to be plenty of concerns.

 ### <i class="fa fa-angle-double-right"></i> Seizure at Checkpoints & _Evil Maid_ Style Attacks